Journal of Clinical Medicine Research, ISSN 1918-3003 print, 1918-3011 online, Open Access

 Figure 1.

-Figure 1.
-Cytokine differences regarding outcome in study population.
+↓ Figure 2.
+Cytokine differences regarding early outcome (in 72 h) in study population.
 TNF: tumor necrosis factor; IL: interleukin; IL-33R: interleukin-33 receptor.

 Figure 2.